5 Reasons We Love Patty Jewett Porchfest

 Unscientific research shows Porchfest makes dogs happy too.
 Photo by Stephen Martin, Explore With Media.

-4. The Kids, Dogs and Dancers
+4. The Kids, Bikes, Dogs and Dancers

 We love the exuberance of the pups, the raw excitement of the kids and the abandonment of the intrepid dancers who are the first to start shaking it even if no one else is (except maybe those kids).
 It’s contagious, especially at Patty Jewett Porchfest.
+And all those bikes are the preferred method of transportation to get to and around the neighborhood festival.
+Just catch the Shooks Run Trail and roll right into Patty Jewett.

-Dancers at Porchfest.
+Bikes are a preferred method of transportation to and around Patty Jewett Porchfest.
 Photo by Stephen Martin, Explore With Media.

 5. The Neighborhood